UsabilityEngineering/TutorMe/README.md

 * Executive Summary of methods: Google Survey
 * Data gathered: Users want a quick and effecient way of finding a tutor.
-* Most important outcomes: To provide helpful tutors to people who have timeconstraints.
+* Most important outcomes: To provide helpful tutors to people who have time constraints.

 [Full phase 1 report](phase1/)